Birdemic: Shock and Terror: Plot

 Rod is a young software salesman living a successful life in Silicon Valley.
 He meets up with old classmate and aspiring fashion model Nathalie and begins dating her.
 Things go well for the couple, with Rod receiving a large bonus that he uses to start his own business, while Nathalie is chosen as a Victoria's Secret model.
 As they grow closer, the couple remains oblivious to signs of something going wrong around them, such as unexplained wildfires and the carcasses of diseased birds turning up on beaches.

 After having a romantic time and kissing in a motel, Rod and Nathalie wake up to find that their town is under attack from eagles and vultures.
 The birds spit acid and explode into flames upon striking the ground (having become mutated and toxic due to global warming).
 Rod and Nathalie escape from the motel by joining up with an ex-Marine named Ramsey and his girlfriend Becky.
 As they leave town, they rescue two young children, Susan and Tony, whose parents have been killed by the birds.

 The group proceeds to drive from one town to the next, fending off more bird attacks along the way and briefly meeting a scientist named Dr. Jones studying the phenomenon.
 Becky is killed by the birds.
 Ramsey tries to save a busload of tourists.
 As they leave the bus, Ramsey and the tourists are killed by acid that is dropped by the birds.
 Nathalie stops Rod from attempting to rescue Ramsey because she fears the birds will kill him, too.

+The group then continue to a gas station.
+The children purchase candies and Rod begrudgingly agrees to purchase gas for $100 a gallon.
+They then continue, running into a man who presumably needs help.
+This man, unnamed, then robs Rod for gas at gunpoint.
+As the robber slowly backs away from Rod, a bird suddenly slits his throat and he succumbs to his wounds on the side of the road.

-Rod, Nathalie, and the kids continue to flee from the birds, driving into a forest where they briefly meet a "tree hugger" named Tom Hill, who talks to them about the dangers of global warming.
+Rod, Nathalie, and the kids then continue to flee from the birds, driving into a forest where they briefly meet a "tree hugger" named Tom Hill, who talks to them about the dangers of global warming.
 After escaping a forest fire, the quartet ultimately settles on a small beach, where Rod fishes for dinner.
 As they prepare to eat, they are attacked by the birds, but then doves appear and all the birds leave in peace.
 The film ends as Rod, Nathalie and the kids watch the birds fly off into the horizon.